AHCCCS ARP Program Awards for Providers

 Program Overview

-AHCCCS is investing funds from the American Rescue Plan (ARP) into an award program to strengthen Home and Community Based Services (HCBS) in the state.
+AHCCCS invested nearly $17 million from the American Rescue Plan (ARP) into an award program to strengthen Home and Community Based Services (HCBS) in the state.
 You can find more information on the ARP and Arizona’s spending plans on the AHCCCS ARP Allocations web page.

-The ARP Program Awards are intended to enhance the health, safety, and member experience for individuals who receive HCBS.
-AHCCCS members who can directly benefit include Arizona Long Term Care System (ALTCS) and non-ALTCS members like:
+The ARP Program Awards were intended to enhance the health, safety, and member experience for individuals who receive HCBS.
+AHCCCS members who directly benefit include Arizona Long Term Care System (ALTCS) and non-ALTCS members like:

 • Individuals who are elderly,